 command (executed in the project's root directory) will show all the required

-arguments that you need to specify for the opp_makemake
+arguments that you need to specify for the opp_makemake command to

 build the same output as the IDE.
 This allows you to keep the same